 between PMM Client and the database server it is monitoring, scraping every

 second may not be possible when latency is higher than 1 second.
 You can change

 the minimum resolution for metrics by passing the

 environment variable when creating and running the PMM Server container.
 To set this environment variable, use the

 The values can be between 1s (default) and 5s.
 If you set a higher value,

 Prometheus will not start.

 For example, to set the minimum resolution to 3 seconds:

-Consider increasing minimum resolution when PMM Server and PMM Client are on different networks, or when Using PMM with Amazon RDS.
+Consider increasing minimum resolution when PMM Server and PMM Client are on different networks, or when Adding an Amazon RDS DB instance to PMM.